ethereum/EIPs/EIPS/eip-tbd.md

 ### No storage keys for external contract

 Unlike EIP-2930, the `prefetch` precompile only accepts local storage keys and addresses.
-Allowing reading data of the storage keys of external contracts assumes that the contract knows the storage layout of an external contract, which may not be a good practice.
+Prefetching the data of the storage keys of external contracts assumes that the contract knows the storage layout of an external contract, which may not be a good practice.
 To better employ the concurrency of a node, the precompile may accept a list of static calls of external contracts together with the calldata.
 This work may be done in the future EIP.

 ## Backwards Compatibility